 This blog post is about genetics.
 Developments in this research field go in a high pace.
 Nearly impossible to keep track with.
 We, therefore, repeat a warning we found on the web concerning genetics: “Everything presented in this document is wrong.
 The question is: how wrong?”
 (MacDonald 2015).

-Trying to understand the language geneticists use, is like decoding The Matrix.
-For this reason people easily risk copying existing texts on the web.
-We recall Dawkins (1976) that this is exactly how memes behave.
-An idea or a (cultural) concept replicating itself through the minds of people.
-Like the present one, which says that the G5 network is responsible for COVID-19.
-Before you know it, everybody starts believing it.
-Identical to how our selfish genes operate.
-In today’s language of policy makers and news reporters, memeing is called framing.
+Trying to understand the language geneticists use is like decoding The Matrix.
+For this reason, people easily risk copying existing texts on the web.
+We recall Dawkins (1976) that this is exactly how memes behave: an idea or a (cultural) concept replicating itself through the minds of people.
+Like the present one (2020), which says that the G5 network is responsible for COVID-19.
+Before you know it, everybody starts believing it, identical to how our selfish genes operate.
+In today’s language of policymakers and news reporters, memeing is called framing.
 Yeah, you got the idea by now.

-Immediate cause for us to take a closer look at the 'Frisian branch’, was the recent blog post ‘Genetic Maps of Europe’ of the blog The Dockyards this summer (2020).
-That blog post, however, turned out to be a replication (indeed, a meme) of the information available on the community platform Eupedia, which has a separate section on the genetics of Europe.
-Sadly, no useful specific references at Eupedia either concerning the 'Frisian branch', albeit their visual presentation is quite impressive.
-You're almost convinced without reading a single syllable.
+Immediate cause for us to take a closer look at the so-called 'Frisian branch' DNA was the recent blog post ‘Genetic Maps of Europe’ from the blog The Dockyards this summer (2020).
+That blog post, however, turned out to be a replication, indeed a meme, of the information available on the community platform Eupedia.com, which has a separate section on the genetics of Europe.
+Sadly, there are no useful specific references at Eupedia.com either concerning the 'Frisian branch', albeit their visual presentation is quite impressive.
+You are almost convinced without reading a single syllable.

-We continued following the White Rabbit.
-Trying to leave the countless web parrots behind us, and with great awe and reverence we, humble coastal hikers, explored articles of genetic science.
+We continued following the White Rabbit, trying to leave the countless web parrots behind us, and with great awe and reverence, we, humble coastal hikers and Frisian bastards, explored articles of genetic science.
 Below is what we found.
-When, however, you're the type who prefers to remain in blissful ignorance, this is the moment to stop reading this blog post and swallow the blue pill.
-Actually, often the better choice in life.
-Also known as 'social bubble'.
+When, however, you are the type who prefers to remain in blissful ignorance, this is the moment to stop reading this blog post and swallow the blue pill.
+Actually, it is often the better choice in life, also known as 'social bubble'.

 Welcome in Wonderland